Policy Details Page

 Students

-The board of directors is committed to a safe and civil educational environment for every student, staff member, parent/legal guardian, family member and guest, free from harassment, intimidation or bullying.
-A safe and civil educational environment prohibits harassment, intimidation or bullying by integrating training, prevention and intervention into schools and support sites through a coalition of students, staff members, parents/legal guardians, families and the community.
+The Board of Directors is committed to a safe and civil educational environment for every student free from harassment, intimidation or bullying.
+A safe and civil educational environment prohibits harassment, intimidation or bullying by integrating training, prevention and intervention into schools and support sites through a coalition of students, staff members, parents/guardians, families and the community.

-Harassment, intimidation or bullying means any intentional electronic, written, verbal, auditory or physical act, including, but not limited to one shown to be motivated by any characteristic of race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability or other distinguishing characteristics such as, but not limited to, physical appearance, clothing or other apparel, socioeconomic status, marital status or weight, when the intentional electronic, written, verbal, auditory or physical act:
+Harassment, intimidation or bullying means any intentional electronic, written, verbal, auditory or physical act, including, but not limited to, one shown to be motivated by any characteristic of race, color, religion, ancestry, ethnicity, immigration or citizenship status, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability or other distinguishing characteristics such as, but not limited to, physical appearance, clothing or other apparel, socioeconomic status, homelessness status, or weight, when the intentional electronic, written, verbal, auditory or physical act:

 • Physically harms a student; or